QuiiBz/sherif/README.md

 ### No-install mode

-When you don't want Sherif to install packages after running autofix, you can use the `--no-install` flag:
+If you don't want Sherif to run your packager manager's `install` command after running autofix, you can use the `--no-install` flag:

 ```bash
 sherif --fix --no-install